build-server-protocol/build-server-protocol/docs/specification.md

     configuration in each will have 4 build targets.
   - a Scala 2.11 and 2.12 cross-built project for Scala.js and the JVM with main and test configurations will have 8 build targets.
-- pants: a pants target corresponds one-to-one with a BuildTarget
+- Pants: a pants target corresponds one-to-one with a BuildTarget
-- bazel: a bazel target corresponds one-to-one with a BuildTarget
+- Bazel: a bazel target corresponds one-to-one with a BuildTarget

 The general idea is that the BuildTarget data structure should contain only information that is is fast or cheap to compute.